 The Attendance Tool is an integrated application that allows you to take attendance from within Canvas.
 This is helpful for both in-class and synchronous formats of classes.
 If you wish to use this application, you will need to enable it within each course.
 Note: When you take attendance using Attendance (Roll Call), Canvas automatically adds Attendance […]

 The Rich Content Editor is used throughout Canvas.
-Announcements, Assignments, Discussions, Pages, Quizzes, and the Syllabus all feature large text boxes with a toolbar across the top where text and media can be entered.
-This is the Rich Content Editor, and the instructions in this tutorial will work wherever the Rich Content Editor is available. […]
+Announcements, Assignments, Discussions, Pages, Quizzes, and the Syllabus all feature large text boxes with a toolbar at the top for entering text and media.
+This is the Rich Content Editor, and the instructions in this tutorial will work wherever the Rich Content Editor is available.
+The Editor […]

 By default, you will be using your Canvas courses from the “instructor view,” which shows some options not available to students, including hidden pages, grading/feedback options, and content editing options.
 When building a course, you may find it useful or necessary to try using your course as a student would, to help alleviate issues with […]